 If the building work exceeds $20,000, an owner-builder will be required to complete an approved owner-builder course, or have the approved equivalent qualitfications.
 For further details, please see the Department of Fair Trading Website.

 The NSW Government has put a levy on all building and construction work valued at $25,000 or more (inclusive of GST).
 The levy rate is 0.35% of the total cost of the work.
 The building applicant or the person for whom the work is being done is liable to pay the levy.

-Council is the agent for the collection for long service levy payments and can accept payment only where a Construction Certificate Application is lodged.
-You are encouraged to pay the levy when lodging your Construction Certificate Application.
-If you choose to pay direct to the Long Service Levy Payments Corporation, Council will require proof of payment.
+Council is the agent for the collection for long service levy payments and can accept payments only where a Construction Certificate Application is lodged.
+You are encouraged to pay the levy when lodging your Construction Certificate Application, if you choose to pay direct to the Long Service Levy Payments Corporation, Council will require proof of payment.

 If you are an owner-builder, non profit organisation or church you may be liable for a partial exemption.
 Please contact Council on (02) 6340 2040 for further information.

 It is important that you read your Development Consent to determine whether you are liable to pay Council any contributions.
 These contributions must be paid to Council prior to the issue of the Construction Certificate.
 Further information relating to contributions can be obtained in the Developer Contributions section of this website.

 It is important that you carefully read your development consent and ensure that all required conditions have been met prior to lodging your Construction Certificate Application.
 Council will not issue the Construction Certificate until these specific conditions have been satisfied.
 If you are unsure as to what conditions need to be satisfied prior to the issue of your Construction Certificate, please contact Council on (02) 6340 2040.